thealibrs/thealibrs/README.md

 ## Hi I'm Barış 🤞

-- </a>I’m currently learning **Deep Learning** and **Django**.
+- </a>I’m currently learning Flutter.
 I love to write articles so I'm currently writing in <a href ="https://medium.com/databulls">DataBulls</a> and <a href ="https://medium.datadriveninvestor.com">DataDrivenInvestor</a>🐱‍🏍

-- Here are the fields that I'm interested and trying to improve myself:
-  - 🤖 Machine Learning
-  - 📕 Deep Learning
-  - 💻 Back-End Development (Django)
-  - ⚒️ Statistics

 ## My Medium Posts 📑